-The Urban Design Group (UDG) is a campaigning membership organisation open to all who care about the quality of life in our cities, towns and villages and believe that raising standards of urban design is central to its improvement.
-The UDG believesthat good urban design depends upon successful collaboration between all those who shape the built environment, whatever their professional background.
+The Urban Design Group (UDG) is a membership charity open to all who care about the quality of life in our cities, towns and villages and believe that raising standards of urban design is central to its improvement.
+The UDG believes that good urban design depends upon successful collaboration between all those who shape the built environment, whatever their professional or personal background.

-Since our foundation in 1978, we have played a major role in putting urban design on professional and political agendas.
+Since our foundation in 1978, we have played a major role increasing the understanding and awareness of urban design.
 There have been some major successes and a transformation in the quality of existing and new development.

 However a great deal of development is still badly designed.
 More than three quarters of all planning applications in the UK are prepared by someone with no design training.
 Much development is designed or planned by people with little idea of how to work in an urban context.
-Our mission is to gear up the urban design movement to meet the challenge of overcoming these shortcomings.
+Our mission is to raise standards of education and awareness of urban design across societies both in the UK and internationally.

-- Improving the professional status of urban design and urban designers.
+- Improving the professional standards in urban design and urban designers

 - Developing a network of urban designers both nationally and internationally